tammergalal/katacoda-scenarios/ws-d21-canary-deploy-tracking/step3.md

 ![Slow Services](./assets/bottleneck.gif)

-Both the `HomeController#index` and the `ProductController#show` enpoints are showing *much* longer latency times.
+Both the `HomeController#index` and the `ProductController#show` endpoints are showing *much* longer latency times.
 If we click in and view a trace, we'll see that we've got a downstream microservice taking up a substantial portion of our time.

 Heading back to the [APM > Services](https://app.datadoghq.com/apm/services?env=ruby-shop) and clicking the `advertisements` service, down just below the `Latency Distribution` graph you should see the `Deployments` section.